SIAT-IAT-355/A7-Milestone3-Initial-Progress/README.md

   Begin creating the foundational structure for your website.
   - Include placeholders for all planned visualizations based on the wireframes from Milestone 2.
   - Ensure your website layout is logical and user-friendly.
+  - Work on making your website responsive.

 - **Add Basic Styling**:
   Start applying basic CSS to ensure a clean, readable structure.
 Focus on layout and navigation elements.
+  For responsive websites, and in general, you can use frameworks like [Bootstrap](https://getbootstrap.com/) or [Tailwind](https://tailwindcss.com/) to make using CSS easier (but you will have to learn those frameworks).

 ---